Common name: Common Morning Glory

 Ipomoea purpurea (L.) Roth APNI*

-Description: Annual with twining branches, moderately pilose.
+Description: Annual with twining stems, moderately pilose.

 Leaves with lamina ovate, 2–10 cm long, 2–10 cm wide, acuminate with apex acute to narrowly obtuse, base cordate, margins entire or 3-lobed, appressed-hairy; petiole 0.5–4.5 cm long.